-A number of trucking companies now install dashboard cameras in all the trucks in their fleet.
+Some trucking companies now install dashboard cameras in all the trucks in their fleet.
 Some cameras face toward the road and out in front of the truck, which provides evidence that your New Orleans attorney can use to prove your case.
 For example, these cameras can let your attorney know if the driver was tailgating, swerving, slamming on the brakes or making unsafe lane changes.
 These can all be an indication of distracted driving, the driver falling asleep or even if they were intoxicated while behind the wheel.

 Records and Logbooks

-It is required by law that truck drivers, as well as other company employees, make and maintain careful records regarding a number of important issues.
+Law requires that truck drivers, as well as other company employees, make and maintain careful records regarding a number of important issues.
 Some records that may prove to be helpful to the New Orleans law firm handling your injury case include: